parthraut11/To-do-list-/README.md

 Key Features:

 ➕ Add tasks instantly

-✅ Mark tasks as complete with a click
+✅ Mark tasks as complete with a

 🗑️ Remove tasks from your list

 📱 Fully responsive design for mobile and desktop